 Plague Theatre

-2022 Equus Press.
+2022 Equus Press. [pdf]

-Available in paperback direct from Equus Press or via retailers including Watersones, Blackwell’s, Barnes & Noble, Bookshop.org, & Amazon (US, UK, DE, FR, ES, IT, NL, PL, SE, JP, CA, AU).
+Available in paperback direct from Equus Press or via retailers including Waterstones, Blackwell’s, Barnes & Noble, Bookshop.org, & Amazon (US, UK, DE, FR, ES, IT, NL, PL, SE, JP, CA, AU).
 Also available as an ebook.

 Author interview with David Vichnar and Narmin Ismiyeva.
 Extract from the book published by 3:AM.
+Extract with Czech translation (by David Vichnar) published in the Anthology of the 15th Prague Microfestival.

 BOOK DESCRIPTION